iden3/circom_old/README.md

 # Circon

-Circon is a language designed to write arithmetic circuits and can be used in zero knowledge proofs.
+Circon is a language designed to write arithmetic circuits that can be used in zero knowledge proofs.

 In particular, it is designed to work in [zksnarks JavaScript library](https://github.com/iden3/zksnark).